voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/valid-annotation-format

 Description: Validates that all traceability annotations (`@story`, `@req`) follow the correct JSDoc or inline comment format.
 When run with `--fix`, the rule limits changes to safe `@story` path suffix normalization only—for example, adding `.md` when the path ends with `.story`, or adding `.story.md` when the base path has no extension—using targeted replacements implemented in the `getFixedStoryPath` and `reportInvalidStoryFormatWithFix` helpers.
-It does not change directories, infer new story names, or modify any surrounding comment text or whitespace, in line with Story 008.0; more advanced path normalization strategies and selective toggles to enable or disable specific auto-fix behaviors are not yet implemented.
-You can also disable this suffix-normalization behavior explicitly via the `autoFix` option when you prefer purely diagnostic checks.
+It does not change directories, infer new story names, or modify any surrounding comment text or whitespace, in line with Story 008.0.
+Selective disabling of this suffix-normalization auto-fix behavior is available via the `autoFix` option, which defaults to `true` for backward compatibility.

 Options: